 On top of being cost-friendly and enjoyable, it’s also a great way to help out the environment.

-A study released this year estimated that there are 170 trillion plastic particles floating around in the ocean.
+A study released in 2023 estimated that there are 170 trillion plastic particles floating around in the ocean.
 This plastic gets ingested by marine life and can be deadly.
 Unfortunately, marine animals prey on each other, meaning that plastic debris is traveling up the food chain and end up in the fish we eat.

 However, projects like this create a beautiful addition to your home (or a way to distract the kids) and help keep the plastic out of your fish dinners, too.